Last updated 17 February 2021

 - Maximum loan amount now £1.5m (minimum still £100k)

 - Interest-free & fee-free for the first 12 months

 - Faster than applying for a standard loan

 This Fund is only for UK charities and social enterprises which fulfil the eligibility criteria of both the Fund and CBILS – the full list of eligibility criteria can be found on the SIB website.
+The fund closes to new applications at 11.59pm on Wednesday 31 March 2021.
 Find out more at https://www.sibgroup.org.uk/resilience-and-recovery-loan-fund

 Covid-19 Support Fund